satya12314/CNN-Architectures/README.md

        to reduce the images into a form which is easier to process, without losing features which are critical for getting a  good prediction.

 There are various architectures of CNNs available which have been key in building algorithms which power and shall power AI as a whole in the foreseeable future.
-Some of them have been listed below:
+Some of the CNN Architecture which i have implemented in this Project are:

     1. LeNet
     2. AlexNet